KyriDev/KyriDev/README.md

 ### 🎈 Fun Facts:
 <ul>
+  <li> 🤞 I want to do more developing this year.
+Both in code and in my real life. </li>
-  <li> 💻 I've contributed to open-source repositories for video games like World of Warcraft addons.
-Check my pins! 📌 </li>
+  <li> 📌 I've contributed to open-source repositories for video games like World of Warcraft addons.
+Check my pins! </li>
   <li> 👾 I spend my down time playing video games.
 I also moderate and help organize a local LAN party every year. </li>
   <li> 🏒 I am a hockey fan.
-My favorite teams are the San Jose Sharks & Seattle Kraken. 🦈 </li>
+My favorite teams are the San Jose Sharks & Seattle Kraken. </li>
 </ul>

 <details>